 Suitcase must-have items

-1. First aid kit
+1. first aid kit

+This packing list prints on regular 8.5×11-inch paper.
 It has space at the top for your child’s name, plus room to add anything else you might need on the list.